CDP Audit

-A threaded network discovery utility that starts from one or more seed Cisco devices and crawls the topology via Cisco Discovery Protocol (CDP).
-It connects (optionally through an SSH jump/bastion host), collects show cdp neighbors detail and show version, parses outputs with TextFSM, enriches with DNS resolution, and writes a structured Excel report from a pre-formatted template.
-Designed for reliability, safe concurrency, and repeatable reporting in enterprise environments.
+A modular, enterprise-grade network discovery utility that crawls Cisco network topologies via Cisco Discovery Protocol (CDP).
+It connects (optionally through an SSH jump/bastion host), collects show cdp neighbors detail and show version, parses outputs with TextFSM, enriches with DNS resolution, and writes structured Excel reports from pre-formatted templates.

-- Parallel discovery with a worker pool (configurable via
+config.yamlfor easy customization without touching code - Parallel discovery with a worker pool (configurable via environment variables or YAML config)

-config.pyor environment variables) - Two-tier authentication: primary user first, then customisable fallback user if primary fails
+- Two-tier authentication β Primary user first, then customizable fallback user if primary fails

-- Jump server / bastion support (Paramiko channel + Netmiko sock)
+- Jump server / bastion support β Paramiko channel + Netmiko sock for secure proxy connections

 Before diving into the code, understand how every design decision reflects our three core principles: